quanteda/tutorials.quanteda.io/content/introduction/install.en.markdown

 ## Other packages

 We will use the **readtext** package to read in different types of text data in this tutorials.
 Again, you can do this from inside RStudio, from the Tools...
-Install Packages menu, or execting a command:
+Install Packages menu, or executing a command:

 ```r